 Different styles of Leadership

-Why do we often discuss the need for differing styles of leadership?
+On our Management Training we always tend to kick them off by discussing leadership styles.
+But why do we often discuss the need for differing styles of leadership?
 Simply put, different situations, different personalities and different companies require differing actions and mindsets to deal with the issues and challenges encountered.
-What, indeed, do we mean by ‘leadership styles’?
+An activity like a 360 Degree Assessment will normally give a manager some pointers as to whether their style is working but what, exactly do we mean by leadership styles?

 Well, the common definition concerns where a manager or business leader feels most comfortable in dealing with staff and other issues, determining the way to get results through others and what level of ‘power’ is needed to achieve pre-determined results.